 • Wind velocity is given as the direction the wind is coming from and we need to plot the direction it is moving to — the reciprocal bearing.
 The reciprocal is the stated direction ±180°.
 Using a protractor centred on Alpha and aligned with true north, mark the reciprocal wind bearing: 135° ±180° = 315° true.

 • Rule a line of appropriate length from Alpha through the wind bearing mark.
-Decide the scale to be used and mark off a distance along that line that equals the air movement during one hour; i.e. 20 nm (20 knots wind speed).
+Decide the scale to be used and mark off a distance along that line that equals the air mass movement during one hour; i.e. 20 nm (20 knots wind speed).
 Label that distance mark as the wind vector — v1.
-The convention is to add three arrows to the vector indicating direction, and annotate the wind velocity — 135/20 knots (Figure 2).
+The convention is to add three arrows to the vector indicating direction, and annotate the wind velocity — 135/20 kn.

-• Using the scale, open up the dividers or compasses to the distance equalling the air distance the aircraft travels in one hour; i.e. 75 nm at the cruise true airspeed of 75 knots.
-With one divider/compass point on v1 mark the track line with the other divider/compass point and label that v2 (Figure 3).
+• Using the scale, open the dividers to the distance equalling the air distance the aircraft travels in one hour; i.e. 75 nm at the cruise true airspeed of 75 knots.
+With one divider point on v1 mark the track line with the other divider/compass point and label that v2 (Figure 3).
 Or just use the ruler to accomplish the same task.

-• Draw a line connecting v1 and v2, marking it with one arrow to represent the heading vector.
-Its orientation with true north is the heading (060°T) and its length is the TAS.
+• Draw a line connecting v1 and v2, marking it with one arrow to represent the heading vector and measure the line's orientation with true north with the protractor to determine the heading (060°T).
 Thus we have the first unknown — the direction in which to point the aircraft.
 Annotate the heading (060°T) and TAS (75 kn).
-Also note the wind correction angle [WCA] — the difference between the track (045°T) and the heading (060°T) — is 15°, and the drift will be to the left — also known as port drift.
+Also note the wind correction angle [WCA] — the difference between the required track (045°T) and the heading (060°T) — is 15°, and the drift will be to the left — also known as port drift.

 • We can now calculate the sector flight time from overhead Alpha to overhead Beta; this time is called the estimated time interval [ETI].